ubyssey/volunteer/installation/docker.md

 ```bash
 docker exec -t -i ubyssey_db bash
 ```
+This container may be named something other than ubyssey_db.
+If so, type `docker ps` to find what it is named.
+You can also connect to it without typing terminal commands if you download Docker Desktop.

-Setup the local database in the container.
+Once connected, setup the local database in the container.

 ```bash
 # password is ubyssey